Slow Train Coming: Reception and aftermath

 During this period, Dylan refused to play any of his older compositions, as well as any secular material.
 Though Pastor Larry Myers had assured Dylan that his old compositions were not sacrilegious, Dylan would say he would not "sing any song which hasn't been given to me by the Lord to sing".
 Fans wishing to hear his older songs openly expressed their disappointment.
 Hecklers continued to appear at his concerts, only to be answered by lectures from the stage.
 Dylan was firmly entrenched in his evangelical ways, and it would continue through his next album, whether his audience would follow or not.

+When asked "What, if push comes to shove, is your all-time favourite album?"
+Nick Cave replied: "I guess it's Slow Train Coming by Bob Dylan.
+That's a great record, full of mean-spirited spirituality.
+It's a genuinely nasty record, certainly the nastiest 'Christian' album I've ever come across."